A headland hideaway

 Ashley Smith established Atlantic Equipment Project in the North West of Ireland to create a small collection of backpacks and carry equipment, inspired by Atlantic adventure.
 The sturdy picnic backpacks you take on your travels have been specially designed and made for us by Ashley —with the Breac.House experience in mind.

 Superfolk design and make simple, beautiful homewares for people who love the wild outdoors —with a passion for wildlife, seasonality, wild food and a respect for our natural world.
-Using local seaweed as the inspiration, Superfolk have created a special piece of art for Breac.House which can be seen in the lounge.
+Using local seaweed as the inspiration, Superfolk have created a series of special pieces of art for Breac.House which can be seen in the lounge and in our guest rooms

 Muck ‘n’ Muffins